-While conducting a 360 degree external survey of the scene you find a plastic container containing an unidentified liquid.
+While conducting a 360-degree external survey of the scene you find a plastic container containing an unidentified liquid.
 What action would you take?

 You are assigned to investigate a fire and explosion at the home in the 3 photographs below.